 - 2 cups gelatin-rich beef stock (preferably homemade)

 - Preheat the oven to 300 degrees F.

 - Add the wine, white onion, chopped carrot, garlic, bay leaf, parsley, and thyme to a medium saucepan and bring to a boil.
 Lower to a simmer and cook for 45 minutes, or until reduced by half.
 Strain out the vegetables and discard, reserving the liquid.

 - In a large Dutch oven over medium heat, drizzle in the olive oil and add the butter.
 Add the salt pork and fry until crispy and golden brown.
-Remove the pork with a slotted spoon and set aside.
+Remove the pork with a slotted spoon and set it aside.

 - Add mushrooms to the Dutch oven and cook until golden in color, then remove with the slotted spoon and set aside.
 Repeat with the pearl onions and baby carrots, adding more oil if necessary.

 - Coat the beef cheek chunks in flour and season well with salt and pepper.
 Fry the cubes in batches until browned all over.
-Remove the beef with a slotted spoon and set aside.
+Remove the beef with a slotted spoon and set it aside.